-A8: In accordance with section 2 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
-554), election expenses are expenses that are incurred or to be incurred, for the purpose of promoting the election of the candidate, or prejudicing the election of another candidate.
+A8: In accordance with section 2(1) of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+554), election expenses, in relation to a candidate at an election, means expenses incurred or to be incurred, before, during or after the election period, by or on behalf of the candidate for the purpose of promoting the election of the candidate, or prejudicing the election of another candidate.
 Election expenses cover activities or matters relating to the conduct and management of the election.
 That is to say, the candidate must declare the related election expense in full in the election return.